 At Murphy Battista LLP, helping people get their lives back lies at the core of everything we do.
-This applies equally to the emotional and psychological well-being of accident survivors as it does to their physical recovery and the amount of their financial compensation.
+This applies to your emotional and psychological well-being as well as physical recovery and financial compensation for your injuries.

 The emotional and psychological impacts of an accident can often be diagnosed, treated and shown to be related to the traumatic incident itself through reliable expert evidence.
 Psychological symptoms can also reflect the pain and disability associated with the injuries, or emotional problems of adjustment to a period of diminished physical or cognitive capacity.